mndillon/toki-pona-nanpa-linja-n/README.md

 ### Digit Roots
 - Unique syllables
 - Easy to remember and use
-- Very useful when speaking and hearing the digits of long values ( 5201 → lutunowan → 5201 )
+- Very useful when speaking and hearing long sequences of digits ( 5201 → lutunowan → 5201 )
 - End in **-n** for structural consistency, for long digit sequences the end is clearly signaled
   - This works with the Toki Pona language syntax to enhance communication
     - Say "2010": "tun tasa wanon"